VUB-HYDR/REVUB/README.md

 This tool was first introduced in the paper "Streamlining hydro, solar and wind power strategies in West Africa from power plant to power pool" (Sterl et al., in preparation); hereafter referred to as "the publication".
 A detailed description of all involved principles and equations can be found in the publication and its SI.

-The REVUB tool models reservoir operation and hydro-solar-wind power generation at hourly (or lower) timesteps over time spans ranging from years to decades and derives:
+The REVUB tool models reservoir operation and hydro-solar-wind power generation and derives:

 * Optimal mix of hydro / solar / wind to maximise load-following;
 * Optimal operating rules for hydropower reservoirs to enable this load-following;